Carp Welfare

 Once you’ve got to grips with the hook, apply the thumb pressure to the eye of the hook whilst pushing down the shank in the opposite direction to the point of penetration.

 Some hook holds are easier to remove than others.
-If you’re really struggling to unhook the fish, then use a pair of forceps by clamping down on the shank applying steady downward pressure.
+If you’re really struggling to unhook the fish with your fingers, then use a pair of forceps by clamping down on the shank applying steady downward pressure.

-If you find yourself in the unfortunate position where the hook point has gone in and come back out of the flesh, instead of passing it back through, which could cause significant damage to the fish’s mouth, simply snip the point and barb off the hook and pass it back through.
+If you find yourself in the unfortunate position where the hook point has gone in and come back out of the flesh, instead of passing it back through, which could cause significant damage to the fish’s mouth, simply crush the hook barb with pliers so the hook will pass back through easily.

-Lay the wet sling open on the mat and lift the fish onto the sling in an upright position.
+If not… Lay the wet sling open on the mat before you move the fish from the water.
+Lower the fish onto the sling in an upright position.
 This is better than laying the fish on its side as the movement of lifting the fish up on its side whilst weighing could cause fin damage.

 Before you zip up the sling and lift the fish onto the scales, check that all the fins are flat to the fish’s body.
 If they are not this will cause unnecessary stress to the fish and potentially damage its fins.

-Once all the previous steps have been carried out, zip-up the weigh sling to ensure the fish cannot fall out when lifted, then attach the scales to the sling handle and lift your prize, not moving the fish away from the mat, in order to see those pounds and ounces.
+Once all the previous steps have been carried out, zip-up the weigh sling to ensure the fish cannot fall out when lifted, then attach the scales to the sling handle Always weigh the fish OVER the mat, in order to see those pounds and ounces.

 Controlling

-Every now and then we catch a real lively one that continues its fight on the bank.
-Some fish go berserk on the mat and it’s essential that we own the knowledge and ability to calm them down and stop the fish causing itself harm whilst in captivity.
+Every now and then we catch a carp that continues its fight on the bank.
+When a lively fish goes berserk on the mat it’s essential that we have the knowledge and ability to calm them down and stop the fish causing itself harm whilst in captivity.

-The very first action to take if our carp gets a bit excited on the mat is to get your body over the carp and hold the it in position so it’s not left flapping around of its own accord.
-This will reduce the light on the fish as your body will shadow any sunlight that is present and you will be able to take full control of the fish so that it cannot injure itself or slide off the mat.
+The very first action to take if our carp gets a bit excited on the mat is to get your body over the carp and hold it down so it’s not flapping around wildly.
+Firm but gentle pressure is usually sufficient to gain full control of the fish so that it cannot injure itself or slide off the mat.

-If the fish is still giving you the run around, cover its head with a wet sling.
-This will relax the fish, as the mesh will block all the light.
+If the fish is still giving you the run around, cover its head with a wet sling or cloth.
+This will help relax the fish, as the mesh/cloth will block off the light.

 Holding a carp